guyetted/NWEA/README.md

 6. Download the two html files form_submit.html, and form_action.html and place them in the /templates subdir of your python folder.
 If /templates does not exist, go ahead and make that directory.
 For example, you would place the files in C:\python\templates\

+To Run:
+1. Invoke python script from command line: type: 'python blogserver.py'.
+The script will start a small webserver that will run on your computer on port 5000

+2. Open a browser and navigate to http://localhost:5000/.
+This will display a form for you to make entries into the blog.

+3. To display the contents of the blog, navigate to http://localhost:5000/posts